Walter Greenwood Web-site Development Plan

-I began the Walter Greenwood: Not Just Love on the Dole site in 2017.
-It now hosts articles totalling just over 234,000 words together with some 200 images (the home page image is the lower half of the first edition dust-wrapper of Greenwood’s second novel, His Worship the Mayor, 1934, scanned from a copy in the author’s collection).
 I will be adding fairly regularly a number of new articles about Greenwood.
-Already completed are the seventy-four articles listed below in order of publication.
-The sixty-one articles with an asterisk are new and original research completed since my book came out in April 2018; un-asterisked articles are based on research in my book, though all material is revised and updated.
-The website draws on research in the book, but by no means simply duplicates material nor the overall argument of the book – the website is rather an expansion and addition to the topics covered in the book, and moves beyond its central focus on Love on the Dole, as well as incorporating extensive visual material which it was not possible to include in the original hard-copy format.
-In short, the book and the website should probably both be read by serious Greenwood scholars and fans . . .
+Already completed are the one-hundred articles listed below in order of publication.
+The eighty-five articles with an asterisk are new and original research completed since my book came out in April 2018; un-asterisked articles are based on research in my book, though all material is revised and updated.
+The website draws on research in the book, but by no means simply duplicates material nor the overall argument of the book – the website is rather an expansion and addition to the topics covered in the book, and moves beyond its central focus on Love on the Dole to cover all of Greenwood’s life and works, as well as incorporating extensive visual and some sound material which it was not possible to include in the original hard-copy format.
+In short, the book and the website might both usefully be read by serious Greenwood scholars, readers, and fans . . .

 Articles published in order of publication: